Working with policing to improve frontline digital thinking – have your say

 The fully anonymised data from this survey will be shared with the Home Office in order to shape strategic thinking.

-Our previous surveys resulted in the creation of Operation Modify – an interactive learning experience released through the College's learning platform MLE – which has already helped more than 5,000 officers, staff and volunteers to improve their knowledge and skills in identifying and investigating digital opportunities during the initial response to an incident.
+Our previous surveys resulted in the creation of Operation Modify – an interactive learning experience released through the College Learn – which has already helped more than 5,000 officers, staff and volunteers to improve their knowledge and skills in identifying and investigating digital opportunities during the initial response to an incident.

 We all know that the digital world has become an integral part of all our lives and that it presents both challenges and opportunities to policing.